GoogleCloudPlatform/app2run/README.md

 ## app2run
-app2run is a CLI tool to assist migration of App Engine applications to run in Cloud Run.
+app2run is a Python CLI tool to assist migration of App Engine applications to run in Cloud Run.

 ### Python versions supported